Renormalization Group Approach to Confinement: Appendix

 The original proof~\cite{Shifman:1978bx,Novikov:1979va} by sum rules considers the time ordered product of two conserved electromagnetic currents,

-where The operator product expansion of $\Pi(Q^2)$ can be used to define gluon and quark condensates~\cite{Shifman:1978bx,Gockeler:2000kj}.
-For mass degenerate $u$ and $d$ quarks we have
+where The OPE of $\Pi(Q^2)$ can be used to define gluon and quark condensates~\cite{Shifman:1978bx,Gockeler:2000kj}.
+For mass-degenerate $u$ and $d$ quarks we have

 where $c_0$, $c_4^G$ and $c_4^\Sigma$ are the Wilson coefficients.
 We adopt a suitable scheme $S$ to define renormalized Wilson coefficients and condensates.
-The Wilson coefficients are a function of $Q^2$ and $\mu^2$ (through $\alpha_S$), where $c_4^G$ and $c_4^\Sigma$ read $c_4^{G,\Sigma} = 1 + O(\alpha_S)$.
-Apart from possible mixtures with the quark condensate, the gluon condensate is uniquely determined, provided the Wilson coefficient $c_0(Q^2)$ is free of power corrections of $O(1/Q^4)$.
-If this is the case, $(\alpha_S/\pi)\, \langle G_{\mu\nu}^a G_{\mu\nu}^a\rangle$ will be independent of the renormalization scale $\mu$.
+The scale parameter is conveniently taken to be $\mu^2=Q^2$.
+The Wilson coefficients $c_4^G$ and $c_4^\Sigma$ are of the form $c_4^{G,\Sigma} = 1 + O(\alpha_S)$.
+Apart from mixtures with the quark condensate, the gluon condensate is uniquely determined if the Wilson coefficient $c_0(Q^2)$ is free of power corrections of $O(1/Q^4)$.
+In this case $(\alpha_S/\pi)\, \langle G_{\mu\nu}^a G_{\mu\nu}^a\rangle$ will be independent of the renormalization scale.
 Alternatively, we could have considered purely gluonic currents~\cite{Narison:1984hu}, which are less familiar though.
 Power corrections can arise from renormalon contributions, which originate from the divergent behavior of the perturbative series, specifically in calculations involving loop momenta.
 We are interested in the gluon condensate at finite flow time.
 The gradient flow provides a way to regularize the theory by introducing a physical momentum scale that alters the behavior of the perturbative series.
 The flow time acts as an ultraviolet cut-off, thus eliminating the renormalon ambiguity.
+An explicit calculation can be found in~\cite{Beneke:2025hlg}.
 This eliminates infrared renormalon contributions as well~\cite{Novikov:1984rf}.

 The connected correlation function on the right-hand side of (\ref{corr}) measures local excitations above the vacuum, which require finite energy.
 An important point to notice is that the derivative on the left-hand side is nonzero and finite, which suggests that the theory has a mass gap.
 By mass gap we understand the minimum positive energy of the lightest particle.
 The emphasis is on particle, as opposed to an effective scale possibly provided by the gluon mass in Landau gauge.
 The correlation function can be re-expressed using the spectral representation by